ALL FIELDS REQUIRED*

 If a disabled person cannot perform the duties required for the job position (“essential job functions”), the employer does not have to hire him or her.
 The same is true if there is another, more qualified applicant who does not have a disability.
 In addition, the employer may not be required to provide an accommodation if doing so would cause “undue hardship” on the employer.
 This “undue hardship” defense has many factors that a court must look at to see if the employer was correct in denying the accommodation.
 It is only discrimination if the employer takes adverse employment action against a person, and the person’s disability was a major factor in taking such action.
 Our lawyers can help you identify disability discrimination, and take action against perpetrators in Los Angeles by talking to an experienced discrimination attorney.

 A workplace injury can result in permanent disability or prevent the victim from working in the same capacity ever again.
 Social Security Disability Insurance (SSDI) exists to provide economic relief to individuals who suffer from disabling medical conditions, and workers’ compensation exists to provide benefits to people who suffer injuries at work.
 While every case is different, it is possible for an injured worker to receive both workers’ compensation benefits and SSDI benefits at the same time.
 However, several factors influence the amount of each the individual may receive.
+An experienced Los Angeles workers’ compensation lawyer can also help you additional questions regarding your rights.

 Workers’ compensation benefits refer to a claimant’s income rate prior to his or her injury to determine an appropriate amount of benefits, and the type and severity of the injury will influence how long the employee will receive those benefits.
 The Social Security Administration will adjust SSDI benefits so that an injured employee receives no more than 80% of his or her previous income after combining his or her workers’ compensation benefits and SSDI benefits.